SeriousOldMan/Simulator-Controller/README.md

 [2.0.5-fix](https://www.dropbox.com/s/p5vs1enowvnr8d4/Simulator%20Controller%202.0.5-fix.zip?dl=1) (Critical fix for 2.0.4)

 VERY IMPORTANT (for users with an already configured installation of Simulator Controller):
-Release 2.0 introduces a new automated update mechanism for local configuration databases.
+Release 2.0 introduced a new automated update mechanism for local configuration databases.
 Please read the [update notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20) carefully before starting one of the Simulator Controller applications.
 It might also be a good idea, to make a backup copy of the *Simulator Controller* folder in your user *Documents* folder, just to be on the safe side.

 ### Main features